 More powerful potassium vegetables!
 White mushrooms have a variety of vitamins and minerals offering many health benefits.

 These include cholesterol-controlling effects, cancer-fighting properties and gut health (9).
 Mushrooms are also high in B vitamins, low in calories and relatively high in protein.

 ½ cup, cooked: 502mg - 10% DV

 White beans are one of the best foods for potassium.
-They are also full of fiber, protein and vitamin B6.
+Legumes in general are also full of fiber, protein and vitamin B6.

-Kidney / navy / adzuki beans or lentils have some as well, but not as much.
+Kidney / navy / adzuki beans or lentils have some as well, but they are not has high as lima.
 Fiber is important to your overall health and wellness as it helps you control blood sugar and protects you from chronic diseases.

 10. Vegetable Stock / Juices

 Properly made stock from potassium rich vegetables is the perfect complement to your cooking.
 It also has all your hydration minerals in perfect balance including: phosphorus, magnesium, chloride, calcium and sodium.

 Vegetable juice like carrot, tomato (juice or paste) or stock with mushrooms and seaweed give you more benefits.